 Ahhh, the Monte Cristo.
 How wonderful to serve this dish for breakfast or brunch on the weekends.
 This extravagant jewel is traditionally made with 2 slices of white bread, ham, turkey and a slice of cheese.
 It’s dipped in eggs and fried in gobs of butter.
 Finally, topped with jam and powdered sugar.
 One big problem-It has a ton of fat and calories.
 In fact, this deliciously decadent sandwich normally has 1122 calories and 69 grams of fat!
-This skinnier version has the same great taste, but contains 455 calories and 13 grams of fat per sandwich.
-If you’re looking to cut the calories and fat, a half of sandwich is still very satisfying.
+This skinnier version has the same great taste but contains 470 calories, 8 grams of fat and 13 Blue WW Freestyle SmartPoints, and 14 Green.
+If you’re looking to cut the calories and fat, half of the sandwich is still very satisfying.

 Cook Time: 6 minutes